waii-ai/waii-cli/doc/docs/waii-cli-reference.md

 #### Parameters

+[
+  {
+    "name": "userId",
+    "type": "string",
-userId - The user ID of the user to be deleted.
+    "description": "The user ID of the user to be deleted."
+  }
+]

 ---